 Under the Ho the two population median are equal, we may estimate the common parameter by estimating. the median of the sample values by combining two samples of size (n1 + n2).
 If Ho is true we expect about half of observation in each sample to fall above the combine sample median.
 And about half to fall below.
-The median test allow us to conclude on the basis of sample data whether it is likely that the
+The median test allow us to conclude on the basis of sample data whether it is likely that the Ho is false.

 The usual test statistic is,